General Exam Information

 Details regarding examinations downloaded and uploaded from the online exam system and important steps to prepare students before, during and after these exams are given.

-Please also be aware of the Georgetown Law Administrative Sanctions (outlined in p.
-115 of the Student Disciplinary Code section of the Georgetown Law Bulletin) for students submitting late take-home exams.
+Please also be aware of the Georgetown Law Administrative Sanctions (starting on p.
+106 of the Georgetown Law Student Handbook) for students submitting late take-home exams.

 You may not identify yourself in any way to the professor as the author of an exam until the grades are published.
 Therefore, you must remove personal identifying information from your exam document.
 Failure to remove any personal identifying information is an exam violation which will be referred to the Ethics Counsel.
 This link provides instructions for removing personal information from documents submitted for evaluation.